 Patriots' Chris Hogan: Ruled out this week

-Hogan (shoulder) has been ruled out for Sunday's game against the Raiders.
+Hogan (shoulder) has been ruled out for Sunday's game against the Dolphins.

-With another absence on tap, Phillip Dorsett will continue to see added work in the Patriots' passing attack, working opposite fellow wideout Brandin Cooks, while Danny Amendola mans the slot.
-Though held to just two catches for 16 yards in last week's win over the Broncos, Dorsett's Week 11 upside is aided by what looks like a better matchup this weekend.
-The same sort of narrative applies to Amendola in PPR formats.
+With Hogan still out, added targets figure to fall to fellow wideout Danny Amendola (knee), with Phillip Dorsett a candidate to see an expanded snap count in the Patriots' Week 12 offense.

 More News